Gynaecomastia Surgery – Important Things To Consider

 Your surgeon will be best placed to talk to you about scar placement, the final results you might get, and the risks around scars, especially if you have a darker skin tone or higher levels of melanin.

 With this kind of procedure, looking at your recovery is also incredibly important.

-At the time of writing this, around 5 months after my procedure, I can comfortably reach my arms straight up overhead.
+As of now, about 5 months post-surgery, I can comfortably raise my arms overhead.

-You might lose a bit of confidence in your movement as well, as you won’t be able to put much force through your arms.
+You may lose some confidence in movement since you can’t exert much force with your arms.

-On that note, you will also need to wear a support garment day and night for somewhere between 4 and 8 weeks after your operation.
+Speaking of which, you’ll need to wear a support garment day and night for 4 to 8 weeks post-surgery.

-In my case, I got the all-clear to remove it at 6 weeks, but I felt a bit more comfortable (or safer) with it so only stopped wearing it at 8 weeks.
+In my case, I got the all-clear to remove it at 6 weeks.
+But I felt a bit more comfortable wearing it until 8 weeks.